Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Juni 2025 23.32.32 UTC
+- WIB: Minggu, 22 Juni 2025 00.24.39 UTC
-- WITA: Minggu, 22 Juni 2025 00.32.32 UTC
+- WITA: Minggu, 22 Juni 2025 01.24.39 UTC
-- WIT: Minggu, 22 Juni 2025 01.32.32 UTC
+- WIT: Minggu, 22 Juni 2025 02.24.39 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: inspirational
+Kategori: friendship